-7. PHASE 3 - INVESTIGATION
+9. Phase 3 - Investigation

-- a) Upon receipt of the written complaint and after issue of the Complaint Response Notice, the CEO shall refer the complaint to the Senior Manager responsible for the department of Council to which the complaint relates and the Legal Services Division for investigation and resolution. - b) If the complaint relates directly to a Senior Manager, the complaint shall be investigated and resolved by the CEO. - c) The CEO shall be the Complaint Officer with respect to complaints against the Mayor or Councillors, and the Mayor shall be the Complaint Officer with respect to complaints against the CEO.
+a) Upon receipt of the written complaint and after issue of the Complaint Response Notice, the CEO or CEO's Delegate shall refer the complaint to the Senior Manager responsible for the department of Council to which the complaint relates and the Legal Services Division for investigation and resolution.

+- b) If the complaint relates directly to a Senior Manager, the complaint shall be investigated and resolved by the CEO. - c) The CEO shall be the Complaint Officer with respect to complaints against the Mayor or Councillors, and the Mayor shall be the Complaint Officer with respect to complaints against the CEO.
 Where the CEO has a conflict of interest, the CEO may nominate a Senior Manager as Complaint Officer.
-Where the Mayor has a conflict of interest, the Mayor may nominate another Councillor as Complaint Officer. - d) The CEO, Mayor or Senior Manager shall be the primary and instructing investigator of the complaint (the Complaint Officer) assisted by assistant investigators as appointed by the CEO (or Mayor, for a complaint against the CEO).

-- e) The Complaint Officer shall investigate the complaint in good faith and expeditiously, as reasonable in the circumstances. - f) When dealing with a complaint, the Complaint Officer should seek to: - i. talk to the person making the complaint to check whether all issues are identified and understood; - ii. gather and consider all relevant information about the complaint; - iii. identify and consider relevant laws, policies and procedures; - iv. give anyone affected by the complaint a fair hearing before the complaint is decided; and - v. decide what can be done to fix a problem identified in the Complaint.
+Where the Mayor has a conflict of interest, the Mayor may nominate another Councillor as Complaint Officer. - d) The CEO or CEO's Delegate, Mayor or Senior Manager shall be the primary and instructing investigator of the complaint (the Complaint Officer) assisted by assistant investigators as appointed by the CEO or CEO's Delegate (or Mayor, for a complaint against the CEO). - e) The Complaint Officer shall investigate the complaint in good faith and expeditiously, as reasonable in the circumstances. - f) When dealing with a complaint, the Complaint Officer should seek to: - i) talk to the person making the complaint to check whether all issues are identified and understood; - ii) gather and consider all relevant information about the complaint; - iii) identify and consider relevant laws, policies, and procedures; - iv) give anyone affected by the complaint a fair hearing before the complaint is decided; and - v) decide what can be done to fix a problem identified in the Complaint.